FabianFelixKraus/ln-history-documentation/content/logbook/05-16-update-0.md

 ## 🎉 Acceptance for Summer of Bitcoin 2025

-My application for [Summer of Bitcoin 2025](https://www.summerofbitcoin.org/) got accepted and I am very grateful to bring my project: `ln-history` to live!
+My application for [Summer of Bitcoin 2025](https://www.summerofbitcoin.org/) got accepted and I am very grateful to bring my project: `ln-history` to life!
 [René Pickhardt](https://github.com/renepickhardt) is going to be my mentor.
 We already had our official "Kickoff" meeting and I am confident to finish this project.